xpfw/xpfw.github.io/docs/ui/ibackendclient.md

 # IBackendClient

-Connecting your own backend to *xpfw* is as easy as implementing the `IBackendClient` interface.
+Connecting your own backend to *xpfw* is done by implementing the `IBackendClient` interface.

 For an offline plugin you only need to implement
 - `get`